everFinance/arseeding-doc/docs/api/sync and broadcast.md

-# 同步和广播服务
+## Synchronization and broadcasting services

-一个 Arseeding 可以开启多个调度任务，开发者可以增加、查看和删除调度任务。
+Arseeding can open multiple scheduling tasks.
+Developers can add, view and delete scheduling tasks.

-调度任务分为三种类型：
+There are three types of scheduling tasks.

-1. Sync：向全网发起指定 arid 的数据同步任务。
+1. Sync: Launch a data synchronization task to the whole network for the specified arid.
-2. Broadcast：将指定 arid 的数据向全网进行广播。
+2. Broadcast: Broadcast the data of the specified arid to the whole network.
-3. BroadcastMeta：将指定 arid 的 meta 信息向全网进行广播。
+3. BroadcastMeta: Broadcast the meta information of the specified arid to the whole network.

-### 同步和广播
+### Synchronization and broadcasting

-开发者可以使用下列接口开启三种调度任务。
+Developers can enable three scheduling tasks using the following interfaces.

 **Request**

 - Method: **POST**
 - URL: `/task/:taskType/:arid`
-  - 同步 arTx: `/task/sync/DW02g9sZaajWHSb6BHZ7371qxhANizyxPfXpX7SS-Jg`
+  - Sync arTx: `/task/sync/DW02g9sZaajWHSb6BHZ7371qxhANizyxPfXpX7SS-Jg`
-  - 广播 arTx: `/task/broadcast/DW02g9sZaajWHSb6BHZ7371qxhANizyxPfXpX7SS-Jg`
+  - Broadcast arTx: `/task/broadcast/DW02g9sZaajWHSb6BHZ7371qxhANizyxPfXpX7SS-Jg`
-  - 只广播 arTx 元信息: `/task/broadcast_meta/DW02g9sZaajWHSb6BHZ7371qxhANizyxPfXpX7SS-Jg`
+  - Only broadcast arTx metadata: `/task/broadcast_meta/DW02g9sZaajWHSb6BHZ7371qxhANizyxPfXpX7SS-Jg`

 **Response**